b-rodrigues/korppi/README.md

 All patches can be either accepted or rejected, but rejected patches aren’t deleted: they’re just not going to be used to create the final, clean document.

+This final document which contains all the input of all the co-authors can then be exported as a `.docx` to add styles, a table of contents etc...

 ### Crash-Proof & Conflict-Free
 Korppi is built to be robust.
 It saves your work automatically and uses a simple 3-way merge algorithm (similar to what Google Docs uses) to merge changes intelligently.
 You don't have to worry about "conflicted copies" or losing work.